Understanding Soil Food Webs: The Hidden Life That Builds Healthy Soil

 Bacteria

 Fast recyclers.
 Great at breaking down fresh, “green” material and releasing nutrients.
+Bacteria tend to dominate in soils that receive frequent fresh organic matter and support faster, more annual-style growth.

 Fungi

 Slow, steady builders.
 Break down woody material and help form long-lasting soil structure.
+Fungi are especially important in perennial systems, woodland edges, and restoration spaces where the goal is deeper stability over time.

 Protozoa & Nematodes